-Feedback on progress should be reported regularly to all involved agencies.
+Progress should be closely monitored by the case manager with feedback reported regularly to all involved agencies.

-The steering group will meet twice a year to assess the effectiveness of the service, once in February and once in August.
+The steering group will meet three times a year to assess the effectiveness of the service.

 5.2 Ongoing Monitoring

 When an action plan is successfully implemented and there is a substantial improvement in the person's living conditions, ongoing monitoring or follow-up is highly desirable as there is a high risk of recurrence.